DIRTY LOOPS (Sweden)

 The concert initially scheduled to take place on 25 April at Jazzkaar 2020 and then postponed to October 9 and November 27 was further prostponed due to the spread of COVID-19 in the world.

-Tickets already bought for April 25 will stay valid for the new date.
+Tickets already bought will stay valid on the new date.

 Dirty Loops first time in Estonia!